xtreemfs/xtreemfs-docker/README.md

 ports have to be mapped adequately while executing `docker run`.
 Default ports are 32636 for the MRC, 32638 for the DIR, and 32640 for the OSD.
-You have to ensure that services register with the correct address at the DIR service, this can be achieved by setting the `hostname` parameter for the MRC and OSD service.
+You have to ensure that services register with the correct address at the DIR service, this can be achieved by setting the "hostname" parameter for the MRC and OSD service.